I’ve been reading and writing a bit about habits lately.

 I have learned that champions can be made when they embrace and commit to life-changing positive habits.” – Lewis Howes

-The key word that stands out for me in this one is – commit.
+The important word that stands out for me in this one is – commit.

 We can take on some life-changing positive habits but they won’t get us where we want to be if we don’t commit.
 Habits and success, after all, are based on commitment.